john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

 #### Read as Dictionaries

-Another popular option is to read each line of the CSV file into a small dictionary of values, with the column headers as keys and the row split into values:
+Another popular option is to read each line of the CSV file into a dictionary, with the column headers as keys and the row split into values:

     >>> import csv
     >>> f = open('radiation_dose.csv', 'r')